 The Add Alert option will open up a configuration wizard and walk you through steps to help configure alerts.

 Select networks consist of the manage network tags option to add tags to networks that do not already exist.
 The network tags that already exist will appear in the table below.
 You can either select them or create a new tag using the manage tags option.
 The table will consist of the tag name and the name of the networks associated with the tag.
 Once the networks are selected, click on the Next button on the bottom right corner of the page.

 Configuring WAN alerts

-- Packet loss: Configure the alert over an uplink where the loss set to a threshold that exists over a given period of time.
+- Packet loss: Configure the alert on an uplink where the loss is set to a threshold that exists over a given period of time.

-- Latency: Configure the alert over an uplink where the latency set to a threshold that exists over a given period of time.
+- Latency: Configure the alert on an uplink where the latency is set to a threshold that exists over a given period of time.

-- Utilization: Configure the alert over an uplink where the utilization set to a threshold that exists over a given period of time
+- Utilization: Configure the alert on an uplink where the utilization is set to a threshold that exists over a given period of time.

 Configuring VoIP alerts

-- Packet loss: Configure the alert for a particular VoIP provider where the loss set to a threshold that exists over a given period of time
+- Packet loss: Configure the alert for a particular VoIP provider where the loss is set to a threshold that exists over a given period of time.

-- Latency: Configure the alert for a particular VoIP provider where the latency set to a threshold that exists over a given period of time
+- Latency: Configure the alert for a particular VoIP provider where the latency is set to a threshold that exists over a given period of time.

-- MOS Alert: Configure the alert for a particular VoIP provider where the MOS set to a threshold that exists over a given period of time
+- MOS Alert: Configure the alert for a particular VoIP provider where the MOS is set to a threshold that exists over a given period of time.

-With each of the above field, the admin can set the user-defined field to help manage alerts across different networks and different alert types
+With each field above, the admin can set a user-defined value to help manage alerts across different networks and different alert types.

-You can add as many alerts and different alert types under the same config window.
+You can add as many alerts and different alert types under the same configure window.

 The review page will give you a quick snapshot of all the previous steps to review and change any fields if necessary.